 As we all adjust to a changing landscape and a new normal in our personal and professional lives, it is imperative that we each develop an increased capacity to thrive in the face of adversity.

 In this collection of articles, we explore the concepts and paradigm shifts organizations must consider to embrace servant leadership.

 Conversational Capacity refers to the ability—of an individual or a team—to engage in open, balanced, nondefensive dialogue about difficult subjects and in challenging circumstances.

 Explore how properly functioning and thriving teams can improve creativity and productivity.

 Why We Need a High-Involvement, Collaborative Approach to Making Change Initiatives Work in Business

-Good virtual leadership is the same as good face-to-face leadership.
-It’s about doing all the important things leaders need to do, but in a different medium and environment.
+Good virtual leadership is about doing all the important things leaders need to do, but in a different medium and environment.